 Oil And Gasoline Spike While Trump Does “Deal Making”

-Calling it “a horrible one-sided deal that should have never, ever been made”, President Trump declared last Tuesday that the U.S. will pull out of the Iran nuclear deal made under the Obama administration.
+Calling it “a horrible one-sided deal that should have never, ever been made”, President Trump declared last Tuesday that the will pull out of the Iran nuclear deal made under the Obama administration.
 The United States is now preparing to reinstate all sanctions along with additional economic penalties on Iran.

 French President Emmanuel Macron, German Chancellor Angela Merkel, and British Foreign Minister Boris Johnson all traveled to Washington in the past few weeks to lobby Trump to stay in the Iran deal.
 The withdrawal by the U.S. no doubt angers America's European allies, plus Russia and China who all would like to see the deal go through.